thdk/cloud-build-monitor/README.md

 # app settings

+# List the specific users (user:name@example.com), groups (group:viewers@example.com) which are allowed access to your app.
+Use "allUsers" if you either want to allow public access or if you are using an external load balancer with IAP.
+allowed_http_viewers = [ "allUsers"]

 # Repos listed in the app should match the repo_regex pattern else they wont be shown
 repo_regex = "^thdk"